Hampshire College Mourns Founding Faculty Member Kenneth R. Hoffman

 He arrived at Hampshire after graduate studies at Harvard and a stint teaching at Talladega College, in Alabama.
 Hoffman fully embodied Hampshire’s motto, “Non satis scire”: to know is not enough.

-Hoffman taught in what was first known as the School of Natural History and Mathematics, offering courses ranging from calculus and biological science to Mathematics and the Other Arts.
+Hoffman taught in what was first known as the School of Natural History and Mathematics, offering courses ranging from traditional Biological Science to multidisciplinary Mathematics and the Other Arts.
 He helped (occasionally math-phobic) students not just to understand the subject, but also to enjoy and appreciate its beauty.

 He also loved taking students on trips on the Connecticut River and hikes throughout the Pioneer Valley, teaching natural history through the senses and experience.
 “In 1970, I took my natural history class on a field trip to the Quabbin Reservoir," he recalled.
 “When we got to the water’s edge, I turned around to make a natural history comment; however, my insight was lost on the students, who’d quickly taken off their clothes and jumped into the water.
 At that point, I realized that teaching at Hampshire was going to be quite a different experience.”